A common question among many prospective guitarists is “what’s the difference between classical and acoustic guitar?

 Please feel free to jump ahead to any section:

 What are the key differences between acoustic and classical guitar?

 Acoustic Guitar vs. classical guitar: Summary of Differences

 1. Classical Guitar Strings vs. Acoustic Guitar Strings

 Acoustic Guitar vs. Classical Guitar: Summary of Differences

-Here’s an overview of the differences between classical and acoustic guitars (please note these are rather subjective generalizations, and exceptions can be found to every case):
+Here’s an overview of the differences between nylon vs steel string guitars (please note these are rather subjective generalizations, and exceptions can be found to every case):

 - Uses nylon strings